Pradders/BaderCharge_plotter/README.md

 #Set display configurations of ASE images (with colors)

 # Example
 One example is provided (the "C6" folder), which you can use to observe the functionality of this code by running the main.py file.
-Please note tbat this is for single hydrogenation of the C6 atom of the furfural molecule.
+Please note that this is for single hydrogenation of the C6 atom of the furfural molecule.